ShannonHeylmun/site/content/posts/designing_ergonomic_apis.md

 Clever code tends to be dense and opaque, but Rust's standard library is ingenious because its abstractions are so simple and powerful.

-The Rustaceans that really drive the ecosystem write an unbelievable ammount of code of incredibly high quality code.
+The Rustaceans who drive the ecosystem write an unbelievable amount of incredibly high-quality code.
 I've never understood quite how they do it.
 Having the opportunity to spend the time to really polish Rust code myself has given me some insight though.
 The key is to just keep fixing the things that are obviously wanting,